JoshLovesFun/EPA-Air-Quality-Dispersion-Models-Documentation/README.md

 ## Disclaimer

 This repository is not affiliated with or endorsed by the EPA.
-It serves solely as an archive of the EPA air quality dispersion model documentation for community use.
+It serves solely as an archive of documentation for various EPA air quality dispersion models, providing access to these resources for community use.